zecellomaster/the-projection-room/2020  Euro/2020 Euro Forecast.md

 *Chance of finishing the group in...* : The chance a team has to finish their group in 1st, 2nd or 3rd place.

 *Make R16*: The chance a team has to make the round of 16.
-The top 2 teams in each group and the top 4 3rd place teams qualify for this stage
+The top two teams in each group and the top four 3rd place teams qualify for this stage

 *Make QF*: The chance a team has to make the quarterfinals.